Opeolumike/ShinyApp/README.md

 # ShinyApp
-This is the ShinyApp repository for my GEOM184 coursework To open the Shiny App, run this command below in RStudio: library("shiny") runGitHub("ShinyApp", "opeolumike")
+This is the ShinyApp repository for my GEOM184 coursework To open the Shiny App, run these two commands below in RStudio: library("shiny") runGitHub("ShinyApp", "opeolumike")